BradleyCodeU/bradleycodeu.github.io/_apcsa/414_searching_and_sorting/LinearSearch/instructions.md

 - Print something like "Welcome to Mo's Popular Movie Search"

+- Load the data.txt file using File

+- Make a Scanner named fileScanner

+- Load each line into a String array (or add the lines to an ArrayList and use [the toArray() method](https://www.w3schools.com/java/ref_arraylist_toarray.asp) )

 - Collect user input

 - Loop through each item in the full array
-  - If each lowercase item contains the lowercase user input
+  - If each lowercase item indexOf the lowercase user input is not -1 (in other words if the user input is within each item)
     - Print the item
 - If no matches were found, then print a Not Found message (For example, if you searched for "xyz" it might say "xyz Not Found")